 If you are not a Medical Practitioner, you will receive a certificate of attendance.

-A certificate of completion is provided to Medical Practitioners that have successfully completed the competency based assessment of the module and it is prove of accreditation.
+A certificate of completion is provided to Medical Practitioners that have successfully completed the competency-based assessment of the module and it is proof of accreditation.

-A certificate of attendance is provided to non-medical professionals who attended a module.
+A certificate of participation is provided to non-medical professionals who attended a module or to participants attending Stream 2 modules.

 That depends on your specialty: